-The ECG findings of an acute anterior wall myocardial infarction include:
+The ECG findings of an acute anterior myocardial infarction wall include:

-2. Reciprocal ST segment depression in the inferior leads (II, III and aVF).
+- Reciprocal ST segment depression in the inferior leads (II, III and aVF).

-According to the ACC/AHA guidelines for STEMI, there must be “New ST elevation at the J point in at least 2 contiguous leads of ≥ 2 mm (0.2 mV) in men or 1.5 mm (0.15 mV) in women in leads V2-V3 and/or of ≥ 1 mm (0.1 mV) in other contiguous chest leads or the limb leads.”
-Thus, 1 mm in any 2 contiguous leads EXCEPT leads V2 or V3 where the elevation must be 2 mm in men or 1.5 mm in women.
+According to the American College of Cardiology/American Heart Association guidelines for STEMI, there must be “new ST segment elevation at the J point in at least two contiguous leads of ≥ 2 mm (0.2 mV) in men or 1.5 mm (0.15 mV) in women in leads V2-V3 and/or of ≥ 1 mm (0.1 mV) in other contiguous chest leads or the limb leads.”
+This means 1 millimeter in any two contiguous leads, except leads V2 or V3, where the elevation must be 2 mm in men or 1.5 mm in women.

-2. Chou’s Electrocardiography in Clinical Practice: Adult and Pediatric, 6e
+1. Chou’s Electrocardiography in Clinical Practice: Adult and Pediatric, 6e

 2. Surawicz B, et al. AHA/ACCF/HRS Recommendations for the Standardization and Interpretation of the Electrocardiogram.
 Circulation.
 2009;doi:10.1161/CIRCULATIONAHA.108.191095.